 Getting started with DSP does require you to plan a hefty budget, which can be an impediment, especially for smaller brands.
 However, working with Teikametrics to manage and optimize DSP ads gives you flexibility on that budget threshold.

 - Complex to set up and manage.

-DSP is very complex both to build initially and to manage in an ongoing way.
-Amazon does not provide an easy or simple user interface for these ads.
+DSP is very complex to build initially and to manage in an ongoing way.
+Amazon does not provide an easy or straightforward user interface for these ads.

 - Separate DSP console.

 Utilizing DSP will require you to add to your workflow by visiting a separate DSP console because it is not visible in the Advertising Console, as SD is.

 - Difficult to support products with lower traffic.